-- 1. Your home/work telephone/cell number. - Name, address, and telephone number(s) of those persons designated by you as emergency contacts.
+- 1. Your home/work telephone/cell number and email address. - Name, address, and telephone number(s) of those persons designated by you as emergency contacts.
 (Several alternate contacts should be provided). - 3.
 An emergency medical consent form must be on file for each enrolled child before he/she enters the program.